Our Dedicated Senseis and Instructors

 Kendo 5th Dan

-Starting Kendo at the USYD Kendo club in 2007, Ervin Sensei has instructed Kendo for over 15 years, specializing in new beginner programs.
+Starting Kendo at the USYD Kendo Club in 2007, Ervin Sensei has been instructing for over 15 years, with a strong focus on building structured and supportive beginner programs.

 Walter Chung